Do you want your eyeshadow to stay vibrant and intact all day?

-Following these simple tips and tricks will achieve a flawless eyeshadow look that will last all day without creasing.
+These simple tips and tricks will help you achieve a flawless eyeshadow look that will last all day without creasing.

 Your Questions, Answered

-Why Does Your Eyeshadow Creases Even With Primer?
+Why Do Your Eyeshadow Creases Even With Primer?

 Eyeshadow can crease even with primer for so many reasons.
 It could be due to applying too much primer, using the wrong primer, or not setting the primer with powder.